sue-CC/green-lab-android-runner/README.md

 ├───00-data
     All the energy data collected during the experimental procedure.
 ├───01-data-processing
-    Simple preview Python scripts for the collected data.
+    Python scripts for simple preview of the collected data.
 ├───02-analysis
     R scripts for data analysis and processing.
     Processed final data.